jaugustomachado/jaugustomachado/README.md

 I am a civil engineer and graduate student in business administration, currently transitioning my career to the IT field.

 - 🔭 Student of NExt from CESAR - School
-- 🌱 Currently studyng PYTHON and JAVA
+- 🌱 Currently studying PYTHON and JAVA
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Passionate about Science Fiction and Astronomy 🚀🌎